15 Examples of Probing Questions for Customer Service

 What Is a Probing Question and Why Is It So Important?

-A probing question is a question that you ask to gain greater insight into what someone has just told you.
+A probing question is an open ended question that you ask to gain greater insight into what someone has just told you.

 Asking probing questions in customer service can help you improve the overall experience by responding to a customer’s actual needs instead of making assumptions.
 It can also help to improve First Contact Resolution (FCR) rates.